My dearest Granddaughter,

-The Stars of the cleaning show are Vinegar an Baking soda.
+The Stars of the cleaning show are Vinegar an Baking soda or Bicarbonate of Soda.

-To this mix you can add disinfectant, essential oils for a fresh smell, little liquid soap, scrubs of ammoniac and salt or lemon juice.
+To this mix you can add disinfectant, essential oils for a fresh smell, little liquid soap, scrubs of ammonia and salt or lemon juice.

-Scrubs of ammoniac is a non toxic substance you can use everywhere to clean with, dishes, clothes, bathroom, kitchen ect.
+Scrubs of ammonia is a non toxic substance you can use everywhere to clean with, dishes, clothes, bathroom, kitchen ect.

 A very good all-purpose cleaner Mix the night before

 Use a large spray bottle and mix the following

 – 1 cup white cheap vinegar

 – 2-3 T bicarbonate of soda or baking soda, make sure the baking soda mix is dissolved, could jam the spray bottle.
 It will bubble over a lot, best to mix over the sink.

 Mix and pour into your spray bottle the night before for the bicarb can solve.

 For stubborn dirt use a stronger mix by adding less water or no water.